gladed/watchable/README.md

 # Features
 * Watchable objects can be watched, and bound from different whatever scope is convenient.
 * objects can be "bound" to each other, so that a change in one object causes a corresponding change to another one.
+* Modifications are synchronized and can safely be applied from any thread.
 * When the surrounding coroutine scope completes, everything is cleaned up automatically.
 * Supports mutable and read-only types like List, Set, Map, and any wrapped object (Value).
+* OK performance compared to synchronized collections.

 # Version History